apb9717/week3_getOuttaTown/README.md

 # Notes

 All of the times are returned in UTC by default, which I found strange.
 In future iterations, I would likely seek to standardize these times based on the local timezones of the locations being searched for slightly more useful information to be available.

+I think the program could be curated more in the future to sort of decide between extremes.
+If the purpose were purely to produce those extreme values (the 5 longest or 5 shortest days, for instance), then this could be done in part by checking the lat/long coordinates for hemispheres and shrinking the overall amount of checks needing to be done.